 Phase II?
 Depends on Whom You Ask

 Duggan and Mahar’s Phase II vision for Dugmar GC remains, to this day, the subject of some speculation.
-The idea of creating Quabbin Reservoir, you see, was put forward as early as 1919; the state Legislature formally proposed the measure three years later.
-In 1927, the Massachusetts State Legislature legally impounded the mighty Swift River, thereby clearly declaring its intention to take the towns of Dana, Prescott, Enfield and Greenwich by eminent domain — an act that would eventually displace some 2,500 residents.
+The idea of creating Quabbin Reservoir, you see, was put forward as early as 1919.
+The Legislature formally proposed the measure three years later.
+In 1927, the state legally impounded the mighty Swift River, thereby clearly declaring its intention to take the towns of Dana, Prescott, Enfield and Greenwich by eminent domain.
+That act that would eventually displace some 2,500 residents.

 In other words, by 1929, when Dugmar Golf Club’s curious, boisterous run was just beginning, many residents of The Lost Towns had already sold their condemned properties to the state and moved their lives elsewhere.
 Others had sold out and rented their own homes, buying time to determine where and how exactly their lives might continue.